thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

        ![image-2021gitconnect](images/sko-RPA-StartLicenseManager.png)
     9. You will see the message **Not Licensed**.
 Click **Activate** button to open the License Activation window.
        ![image-2021gitconnect](images/sko-RPA-InActiveLicense.png)
-    10. Enter your RPA **license ID** and **Password**, then click the **Activate** button.
+    10. Enter your RPA **license ID** and **Password**, (ask the instructors for this) then click the **Activate** button.
 Once after the license is activated, you should be able to see the number of licenses available for each component.
           ![image-2021gitconnect](images/sko-RPA-ActivateLicense.png)

     !!! success